mosull20/destination-film-ms2/TESTING.md

     * SendEmail.js - logs one undefined variable (emailjs) and one unused variable (sendMail).
 This code is from the emailJS API and is called in my contact.html file.

     * Script.js - two warnings.
 I have not yet resolved these warnings.
+As the code functions as I intended, for now I have not been able to refactor this in a satisfactory way, this is something I will need to resolve at a later date outside the time constraints of the project.
      ![Warning image](assets/testing-images/scripts-jshint-warnings.png)